0xNineteen/blog.md/btc-consensus/index.md

 Say we go with approach **(2) Send it to a leader**.
 Once we have a specified leader receiving updates, we then need to relay the updated state to the other nodes.
 But how do the nodes know the txs come from the leader?

 This is when we actually need all the nodes to know each other's public keys.
-Furthermore, **we need the leader to broadcast it's signature along with its confirmed txs.
-That way each node can confirm that the block they received comes from the leader node and can saftely update their state.**
+Furthermore, **we need the leader to broadcast its signature along with its confirmed txs.
+That way each node can confirm that the block they received comes from the leader node and can safely update their state.**

 # Bitcoin's Computer

-Operating this model in a decentralized setting is where some difficulties arise. **Ideally, we want anyone to setup a node without needing to share their publickey with the network, and without setting up a clock for the leader schedule.** This is where POW comes in.
+Operating this model in a decentralized setting is where some difficulties arise. **Ideally, we want anyone to set up a node without needing to share their public key with the network, and without setting up a clock for the leader schedule.** This is where POW comes in.

-When a tx is send to the BTC network, at first glance, **BTC uses approach (1) Send it to all the nodes** where the txs are broadcasted to all the other nodes.
+When a tx is sent to the BTC network, at first glance, **BTC uses approach (1) Send it to all the nodes** where the txs are broadcasted to all the other nodes.

-The magic then comes when BTC's POW has each node try to find a hash corresponding with the block of txs, and once the hash is found, its propagated along with the txs to the rest of the network.
+The magic then comes when BTC's POW has each node try to find a hash corresponding with the block of txs, and once the hash is found, it's propagated along with the txs to the rest of the network.
 This seems pretty arbitrary, but it actually can be connected to everything we talked about above.

-**So how does this relate to approach (2)**?
+**So how does this relate to (2)**?

 **Understanding POW another way**, consider that **BTC actually uses** **(2) Send it to a leader, BUT the leader is determined by whoever finds the block hash**.
 When the node finds the hash they are elected the leader and they propagate their block to the network. **All of the other nodes can confirm that the block received was from the leader by confirming the hash is indeed correct (less than a specific threshold).**